 There is no greater obligation in Judaism than “chinuch” – training our children to follow Jewish tradition.
 We must realize that our ability to “walk” for all eternity depends on educating our children properly.
 And we must never forget that it is those who came before us who paved the way for us to “walk” today.

 This general idea was inspired by a thought related by my brother in law Rabbi Gud Meir Tauber.
-May the words of Torah be a merit for the soul of our dear father in law, R’ Pinchos Rubinson, Pinchos Menachem ben Chaim Beirach, zichrono livracha, on whose yahrtzeit I write these words (19 Tammuz).
+May the words of Torah be a merit for the soul of our dear father in law, R’ Pinchos Rubinson, Pinchos Menachem ben Chaim Beirach, zichrono livracha, whose yahrtzeit is this Shabbos (19 Tammuz).

 Rabbi Yitzchok Oratz is the Rabbi and Director of the Monmouth Torah Links community.
 Shortly after receiving his semicha (rabbinic ordination) from Bais Medrash Govoha, the famed Lakewood Yeshiva, Rabbi Oratz, along with his wife Toby and family, moved to Marlboro, NJ where they co-founded the MTL community in 2001.
 Aside for his “Devar on the Par” that he writes for MTL, his writings have also been published on Aish, Times of Israel, Seforim Blog, Hakira, and in various Rabbinic journals.
 Rabbi Oratz looks forward to continuing teaching Torah in a way that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.